ReshephInayat/PIAIC_Project_Calculator/README.md

 # **PIAIC_Project_Calculator**
-This is a basic calculator project which performs basic Addition,Multiplication,Subtraction,Division....
+This is a basic calculator project which performs basic operations Addition, Multiplication, Subtraction, Division....
 * For pakage install do
   * npm i resheph-calculator
 * Npx Command for this Project is